Heavy-Duty Vehicle Electrification and its Potential as a Clean Energy Alternative for Critical Operations

 Project Benefits

-This project will result in the ratepayer benefits of greater electricity reliability, lower utility costs, and increased safety by advancing the capabilities and market availability of V2B technology that can serve as a flexible, clean demand-side energy resource.
-The V2B technology demonstrated can increase local energy resilience by providing backup power during outages.
-Additionally, the V2B technology advanced can support greater electric grid reliability through scheduled or event-based load shedding and/or shifting at times of high grid stress, energy cost, and greenhouse gas emissions.
+This project will result in the ratepayer benefits of greater electricity reliability, lower costs, and increased safety by advancing the capabilities and market availability of V2B technology that can serve as a flexible, clean demand-side energy resource.
+V2B technology can increase local energy resilience by providing backup power during outages.
+Additionally, V2B technology can support greater electric grid reliability through scheduled or event-based load shedding and/or shifting at times of high grid stress, energy cost, and greenhouse gas emissions.

 Greater Reliability